Metal casting: The gating system

 A simple gating system for a horizontal parting mold.

 The gating system serves many purposes, the most important being conveying the liquid material to the mold, but also controlling shrinkage, the speed of the liquid, turbulence, and trapping dross.
 The gates are usually attached to the thickest part of the casting to assist in controlling shrinkage.
 In especially large castings multiple gates or runners may be required to introduce metal to more than one point in the mold cavity.
 The speed of the material is important because if the material is traveling too slowly it can cool before completely filling, leading to misruns and cold shuts.
 If the material is moving too fast then the liquid material can erode the mold and contaminate the final casting.
 The shape and length of the gating system can also control how quickly the material cools; short round or square channels minimize heat loss.

 The gating system may be designed to minimize turbulence, depending on the material being cast.
 For example, steel, cast iron, and most copper alloys are turbulent insensitive, but aluminium and magnesium alloys are turbulent sensitive.
 The turbulent insensitive materials usually have a short and open gating system to fill the mold as quickly as possible.
 However, for turbulent sensitive materials short sprues are used to minimize the distance the material must fall when entering the mold.
 Rectangular pouring cups and tapered sprues are used to prevent the formation of a vortex as the material flows into the mold; these vortices tend to suck gas and oxides into the mold.
 A large sprue well is used to dissipate the kinetic energy of the liquid material as it falls down the sprue, decreasing turbulence.
 The choke, which is the smallest cross-sectional area in the gating system used to control flow, can be placed near the sprue well to slow down and smooth out the flow.
-Note that on some molds the choke is still placed on the gates to make separation of the part easier, but induces extreme turbulence.
+On some molds the choke is still placed on the gates to make separation of the part easier, but induces extreme turbulence.
 The gates are usually attached to the bottom of the casting to minimize turbulence and splashing.